sabamotto/PitchShifter/README.md

 This effect algorithm is FFT and simple interpolated shifting frequency.
 So it is low quarity, very slowly, and not useful.
-If you use this code, you should contrive the algorithm.
+If you use this code, you should improve the algorithm.

 ## Environment
 - Processing 2 or 3